exonum/exonum-doc/src/advanced/consensus/timeouts-adjustment.md

 # Timeout Adjustment

-_Round timeout_ is the time that determines the frequency of acceptance of new blocks.
-Creating blocks with too low timeout leads to increase in the consumption of resources for blocks storage.
-Creating blocks with too high timeout leads to delay increase in the applying of transactions. **Timeout adjustment algorithm** allows to optimize the frequency of creating blocks, in order to include the maximum number of transactions per block if there are a lot of transactions, and on the other hand, to do not create new blocks too often if there are too few transactions.
+_Round timeout_ is the time that influences the frequency of acceptance of new blocks.
+The bigger round timeout, the bigger acceptance time expectation; the smaller round timeout, the smaller acceptance time expectation.

+Creating blocks with too low timeout leads to increase in the consumption of resources for blocks storage (even a block without transactions requires significant amount of memory to store in the blockchain).
+Creating blocks with too high timeout leads to delay increase in the applying of transactions.
+**Timeout adjustment algorithm** allows to optimize the frequency of creating blocks, in order to include the maximum number of transactions per block if there are a lot of transactions, and on the other hand, to do not create new blocks too often if there are too few transactions.

 Timeout adjustment is executed after each block acceptance.